udacity/devops-intro-project/README.md

 * Install [Packer](https://www.packer.io/downloads.html)
 * Fork this repository on GitHub and clone it to your local machine

-## Part I: Build Boxes with Packer
+## Part I: Building a box with Packer

 From the packer-templates directory on your local machine:

-* run `packer build -only=virtualbox-iso application-server.json`.
+* Run `packer build -only=virtualbox-iso application-server.json`.
 You may see various timeouts and errors, as shown below.
 If you do, retry the command until the ISO download succeeds:

 ```
 read: operation timed out